U.S. flag

 • Evidence of premature osteoarthritis beginning in young adulthood

-Testing approaches can include single-gene testing and a multigene panel:
+Molecular genetic testing approaches can include single gene testing or a multigene panel.

 • Single-gene testing.
-Sequence analysis of TRAPPC2 is performed first to detect small intragenic deletions/insertions and missense, nonsense, and splice site variants.
+Sequence analysis of TRAPPC2 is performed first to detect missense, nonsense, and splice site variants and small intragenic deletions/insertions.
 Note: Depending on the sequencing method used, single-exon, multiexon, or whole-gene deletions/duplications may not be detected.
 If no variant is detected by the sequencing method used, the next step is to perform gene-targeted deletion/duplication analysis to detect exon and whole-gene deletions or duplications.

-• A multigene panel that includes TRAPPC2 and other genes of interest (see Differential Diagnosis) may also be considered.
-This method may be especially useful if expert radiographic interpretation is not available.
+• A multigene panel that includes TRAPPC2 and other genes of interest (see Differential Diagnosis) may also be considered to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
-(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview; thus, clinicians need to determine which multigene panel is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.